NHOrus/srwq-compilation/episode-24.md

 ---

 Setsuko comes in over the comms.
 "Target spotted!
-It's....bigger than I expected."
+It's... bigger than I expected."

 The spy satellite looks like a flower, armored petals open around the sensitive observation equipment, which are already starting to close.
 Large beam turrets pop up on pylons, missile banks emerge, and a set of Rangzen drone fighters pop off the rear of the satellite and begin to drop down to intercept you.